victoredwardocallaghan/aperture/README.md

 enough of a execution enviroment to implement the rest of the romstage using a high-level language such as Ada.

+### AMD CAR implementation

+This is described in BKDG under ‘general storage’.

+Typically we need to:

+1. turn on caching (in CR)
+2. set up WB region at "random addr"
+3. write to "random addr" something
+4. use it

+However, we need to switch off various speculative features via special MSR’s in order to avoid cache evictions due to processor speculation.

+One can check for evictions using performance counters as there are events for L1->L2 and L2->RAM (which should not happen).
+The random addr needs to be something which is fine for cache architecture it depends on if you plan to use L1 or L2.
+Note that the AMD cache is exclusive.

 ## Rom Stage

 The romstage is reasonable for the configuration of GPIO’s, possibly Super